krywenko/meteo-alerts-skill/README.md

 caption

-for greek is Caption
+for greek is Caption      (and if you wanted to use greek language lietuviu: )

-but spanish page it  uses Leyenda: french uses Légende:  etc
+but spanish page it  uses Leyenda: french uses Légende:  etc  for caption

 usage is simple just say "climate alerts"  or "weather alerts" and it will read out any  current alerts